chickensoft-games/LogicBlocks/README.md

 We've also created a couple of empty static classes, `Input`, and `Output`.
 These aren't required for LogicBlocks, it just helps organize our inputs and outputs so we can see them all in one place.
 It's nice to be able to scroll up or down in your file and see what all inputs and outputs a logic block can use.

-Finally, we added the `[StateMachine]` attribute to our logic block class to tell the LogicBlocks source generator about our machine.
-Putting the `[StateMachine]` attribute on a logic block allows the LogicBlocks generator to find the logic block and generate the UML diagram code needed to visualize it as a picture.
+Finally, we added the `[StateDiagram(typeof(State))]` attribute to our logic block class to tell the LogicBlocks source generator about our machine.
+Putting the `[StateDiagram(typeof(...))]` attribute on a logic block allows the LogicBlocks generator to find the logic block and generate the UML diagram code needed to visualize it as a picture.

+> [!NOTE]
+> The type you provide to `StateDiagram` should be the concrete type of your base state, not an interface.

 ### ⤵️ Defining Inputs and Outputs